Hello new Bonsai developer!

 pip install bonsai-cli # If you're running python3 on macOS: pip3 install bonsai-cli

 The Bonsai Command Line Interface (CLI) is a command line tool that enables you to configure the Bonsai AI Engine.
 The CLI is especially useful for automation and connection to other tools.
-Currently, there are some actions that can only be performed using the CLI, such as simulator prediction.
+Currently, there are some actions that can only be performed using the CLI, such as getting predictions.

 If you already have python installed you should be able to run the python package manager